-- What are the different ways to tell stories? (speak, write it down, act it out, sing, dance, create a picture)
+- What are the different ways to tell stories? (speak, write it down, act it out, sing, dance, create a picture, etc.)

 - What is an interview?

 - Why would you interview someone?

 - You can also interview someone to learn stories about them.

-- Why do we tell stories?
+- Why is it important to tell stories?